AttackVectorLinux/attackvector/README.md

 [buuf](http://buuficontheme.free.fr)
 Also obviously we could use MATE, XFCE, or LXDE, etc.

-**Q: One of your design goals is a Windows XP theme? (camouflage)**
-_Kaneda: This is one that's up for debate, but given @thomhastings' insistence that we include it I will get around to it at some point in the near future._
+**Q: One of your design goals is a Windows XP theme? (camouflage)**  @kaneda: This is one that's up for debate, but given @thomhastings' insistence that we include it I will get around to it at some point in the near future._
 _Thom_: Here's the link from Tails' design: [Windows XP Camouflage](https://tails.boum.org/doc/first_steps/startup_options/windows_camouflage/index.en.html), also: [phillips321 did it on BT5](http://www.phillips321.co.uk/2012/08/28/making-backtrack5-look-like-xp/).
-I think it's totally useful to avoid suspicion from shoulder-surfers and nosy nancies.
+It's useful to avoid suspicion from shoulder-surfers and nosy nancies.
+[TAILS needs help with this](https://tails.boum.org/news/windows_camouflage_jessie/index.en.html).

-**Q: Aren't kiddies going to use this tool to...
-Chaos?!**
+**Q: Creating an anonymous attack platform, is it like giving a machine gun to a monkey?**
-_A: Probably.
-I'm not a lawyer._ Here is an official-ish blurb: Customarily, I ([@kensoona](http://twitter.com/kensoona)) am not responsible for any malicious use of this tool, and I hope that releasing it and its source code engenders better information security for the community at large.
+_A: Possibly._ Here is an official-ish blurb: Customarily, I ([@ksoona]) am not responsible for any malicious use of this tool, and I hope that releasing it and its source code engenders better information security for the community at large.

 Build Instructions